M-F 9 AM - 10 PM; Sa - Su 9:30 AM - 10 PM

 Many consider Mole the national sauce of Mexico.
 It’s made from onions, garlic, a blend of spices (which varies from village to village and cook to cook) and, critically, unsweetened chocolate.
 C y C’s is subtle and delicious.
 I ended up eating all the chicken and mopping up every last drop of mole sauce from my plate using tortillas.

 Recently, I took a successful restauranteur to lunch at Chenche y Chole for a business meeting.
 This is a man who started and currently owns several successful restaurants which we would categories as $$$ or $$$$ in Hidden Trenton.
 I recommended the mole (with some trepidation).
 I shouldn’t have worried: he loved it and ate his entire meal with gusto, avidly soaking up the mole sauce with his rice and tortillas.
+I subsequently learned he’s returned twice, at least once with his wife.

 C y C is open seven days.
 There are weekend (Sat/Sunday) specials, including this superb seafood soup.
 This is my wife’s favorite.
 It’s always been impeccably fresh.
 Contents vary depending on availability: this version featured crab and mussels.
 At a recent outing, it featured clams, fish filet, and octopus.
 Always superb!